 It was the same era in which Chicago-area’s Willow Creek Community Church rose to national prominence.
 But Casey Kasem’s famous phrase could also describe the church’s decline: “The hits just keep on coming.”

 The first hit came in 2018, when whistleblowers accused longtime pastor Bill Hybels of sexual misconduct.
 The church’s leadership initially rallied around the pastor, who denied the accusations.
 And that may have been the church’s second mistake: to uncritically accept Hybels’ word against credible accusations, rather than investigate them.

 The early whistleblowers gave others courage, and the church’s denials made them defiant.
-Soon, the allegations we so numerous – and so credible – that Hybels was forced to resign.
+Soon, the allegations were so numerous – and so credible – that Hybels was forced to resign.
 So did others in Willow Creek senior leadership who had backed Hybels uncritically.

 As the church was recovering from these hits to its credibility, more troubles followed.
 In January of this year, a longtime church member shared in a public Facebook post Saturday (Jan.
 25) that Gilbert Bilezikian — known widely as “Dr. B.” — kissed, fondled and pressured her to have sex with him between 1984 and 1988.
 Bilezikian, a retired college professor who was for decades a mentor to Hybels, is considered one of the “founding fathers” of Willow Creek Church.
 Hybels himself once said, “There would be no Willow Creek without Gilbert Bilezikian.”